 You fetch assets to begin working with them.
 Use the class methods listed in Fetching Assets to retrieve one or more

 PHAsset instances representing the assets you want to display or edit.
-For example, to fetch all the assets in an asset collection (such as an album or moment), use the

 Assets contain only metadata.
 The underlying image or video data for any given asset might not be stored on the local device.
 However, depending on how you plan to use this data, you may not need to download all of it.
-For example, if you need to populate a collection view with thumbnail images, the Photos framework can manage downloading, generating, and caching thumbnails for each asset.
+If you need to populate a collection view with thumbnail images, the Photos framework can manage downloading, generating, and caching thumbnails for each asset.
 For details, see

 PHAsset object within a photo library change block.
 For more details on using change requests and change blocks to update the photo library, see